-We’ve taken a look at how public relations can be part of the creation of influence (the psychological phenomenon, not the social media “metric”) in these past few posts.
+We’ve taken a look at how public relations can be part of the creation of influence (the psychological phenomenon, not the social media “metric”) in a six-part series.
 If you’re just catching wind of it, here are the six methods of influence creation:

 Let’s close out the series by talking about how these should and should not be used.
 Like any tool, it’s more than possible to use them irresponsibly or incorrectly.
 The approach that will yield you unsatisfactory results is the one where you set out in a campaign to specifically create content that aims at one of these factors.
 You can imagine someone sitting around a boardroom table saying, “We need a social proof campaign!
 Let’s create something that leverages social proof!”